sinopiasaur/sinopiasaur.github.io/_posts/2024-02-16-traditional-versus-legacy-campaigns.md

 * why legacy campaigns are the way they are
 * why traditional campaigns cannot be legacy campaigns
 * why neither campaign type is a blight on the hobby and there's more than enough room for both
-* and why it is so important -- as a consumer or board games -- to understand what you're getting into with either type of campaign.
+* and why it is so important -- as a consumer of board games -- to understand what you're getting into with either type of campaign.

 So now let's talk in detail.